networktocode/ntc-soteria/README.md

   * Assist in keeping your ACL rule sets minimal and free of unnecessary lines.
   * As this can function as a CLI script you can add this to part of your ACL CI pipelines.

+## Supported Devices
+The following platforms are supported and have been tested:
+* Cisco ASA

 ## Prerequisites
 This tool requires that you have a Batfish service running.
 This is installed on a Docker like so:
 ```